Ontario Highway 404: 1997-2007 expansion

-Extension
+In 1999, Highway 404 was widened to six lanes between Highway 7 and Major Mackenzie Drive, using the right-of-way afforded by the grass median.
+Ramps were added to connect Regional Road 73 (16th Avenue) with the segment of Highway 404 north of that junction, making it a full interchange.
+On June 19, 2003, Transportation Minister and Oak Ridges MPP Frank Klees opened the new ramps, with Thornhill MPP Tina Molinari also in attendance, with traffic permitted onto the ramp following the ceremony.
 The MTO formally announced plans to alleviate traffic in Newmarket on August 28, 2000: a three contract project to widen and extend Highway 404.
 The first contract added an additional lane in each direction in the grass median from Major Mackenzie Drive to Bloomington Road.
 A second contract then extended those two lanes north to Aurora Sideroad.
 These two projects both began in the summer of 2001 and were completed in December.
+The third contract (see below) was an extension from Davis Drive to Green Lane.
+The MTO formally announced plans to alleviate traffic in Newmarket on August 28, 2000: a three contract project to widen and extend Highway 404.
+The first contract added an additional lane in each direction in the grass median from Major Mackenzie Drive to Bloomington Road.
+A second contract then extended those two lanes north to Aurora Sideroad.
+These two projects both began in the summer of 2001 and were completed in December.
 The third contract called for a four lane extension from Davis Drive to Green Lane and the reconstruction of Green Lane into a four-laned arterial road between Leslie Street and Woodbine Avenue.

 This contract began shortly after the announcement in September 2000.
-The extension was opened to traffic on February 8, 2002 at a ceremony attended by York North MPP Julia Munro and York Region chairman Bill Fisch.
+The extension was opened to traffic on February 8, 2002, at a ceremony attended by York North MPP Julia Munro and York Region chairman Bill Fisch.